 - Kalkkiuunintie bus stop (1km walk) is the nearest to Kalkinpolttaja trail.

 Accessibility: The Tasakallio / Flatberget trail is accessible but the path has plenty of slopes that require assistance.
 The Kalkinpolttaja trail is not suitable for wheelchairs, children’s buggies, or those hard of walking.
 The trails are very rocky and slippery, and there are fallen tree trunks everywhere.
 The Kalkinpolttaja trail also has some very steep and strenuous steps that are not suitable for children who are not sure-footed.

 When to go: You can visit the area at any time of the year.
 Make sure you are careful because there is no winter upkeep (no snow removal) and a lot of the more tricky rocky areas can be hidden by snow.
 Also note that there are no lights in the area so make sure you visit the area when there is enough light.

 What to wear: Hiking shoes are recommended but normal sneakers will suffice as long as they have a good grip on them and if they don’t let in water.
 Mosquito repellent in the summer as there are a lot of mosquitoes.

-Facilities: There are good facilities in Sipoonkorpi even though they are a bit clumped together (so only in one place/trail).
+Facilities: Sipoonkorpi has good facilities even though they are a bit clumped together (so only in one place/trail).
 There is a dry toilet which also acts as a composter on the Kalkinpolttaja trail.
-There is a campfire site which can only be used when there is no forest fire warning on.
-There is plenty of firewood on premises.
-There is also a dedicated and covered sleeping area, and a deep lean-to shelter.
+The campfire site can only be used when there is no forest fire warning on.
+There is plenty of firewood on premises, and also a dedicated and covered sleeping area as well as a deep lean-to shelter.